dsu-arl/event-cybher2025-dojo/python/printing/DESCRIPTION.md

+## Challenge Description
-The first thing to learn when programming is how to print information to the screen, as a program is only useful if you can see its results.
+The first thing to learn when programming is how to print information to the screen, as a program is most helpful if you can see its results.
 In Python to print to the screen, we will use the `print()` function (we will cover functions in more detail later).

 #### Print Syntax:
-Text that you want to print, must be in quotes.
+Text that you want to print must be in quotes.
 Later, we will show you how to print other things too!
 ```python
 print("STRING MESSAGE TO PRINT")
 ```